-No. Rent does not have to be paid in Czech crowns.
+No. Rent does not have to be paid in the local currency (Czech crowns; CZK).

 The contracting parties are allowed to negotiate the rent in other currencies.
-This is quite common in cases of commercial leases of premises used for entrepreneurial purposes.
+It is common practice for commercial leases, with the most common currency being the Euro.

-3.8 Is rent paid on a monthly basis? is it required to be paid in advance?
+8. Is rent paid on a monthly basis?
+Is it required to be paid in advance?